Welcome to today's edition of the Rush 24-7 podcast.

 The media is beside itself over the government's performance at the Supreme Court yesterday on the Arizona immigration law.

-We've got audio sound, but Jeffrey Tubin, somebody get him away from high places.
+We've got audio sound, but Jeffrey Toobin, somebody get him away from high places.

 Somebody take the belt off of his slacks.

-He thinks they're going to lose the health care thing, and he thinks that this uh the debacle yesterday on the Arizona immigration law, these media people they're showing wide-eyed amazement that they displayed during the oral arguments over health care, and they are gobsmacked that the justices might actually uphold the Arizona law.
+He thinks they're going to lose the health care thing, and he thinks that the debacle yesterday on the Arizona immigration law, these media people are showing wide-eyed amazement that they display during the oral arguments over health care, and they are gobsmacked that the justices might actually uphold the Arizona law.

-They are so wetted to this regime they can't believe anything going against it in any other branch of government.
+They are so wedded to this regime, they can't believe anything going against it in any other branch of government.

 And they literally are beside themselves.